liubin06/BNS/README.md

 More details about BNS(Bin Liu & Bang Wang, 2022) see our paper or poster at https://doi.org/10.48550/arXiv.2204.06520 .

 ## Distribution Analysis
->On the basis of order relation analysis of negatives' scores, we derive the class conditional density of true negatives and that of false negatives, and provide an affirmative answer from a Bayesian viewpoint to distinguish true negatives from false negatives.
+> The key to the BNS is the class conditional density.
+On the basis of order relation analysis of negatives' scores, we derive the class conditional density of true negatives and that of false negatives, and provide an affirmative answer from a Bayesian viewpoint to distinguish true negatives from false negatives.

 > Real distribution
 <div align=center>